yashiwashi123/ART-TALK/README.md

 1. also add ability to reply to posts

-2. Add Sign Up/ Login Page
+2. Add Sign Up/ Login Page - IN PROGRESS
 	1. add email verification

 3. Add ability to upload images